 Brig Klyce, "In Real or Artificial Life, Is Evolutionary Progress in a Closed System Possible?" [pdf], p 1444 v 2, Proceedings of the Genetic and Evolutionary Computation Conference Orlando FL, 13-17 July 1999, W. Banzhaf et al., eds., Morgan Kaufmann Publishers, San Francisco, 1999.

-CopyrightCosmic Ancestry is published by the Astrobiology Research Trust.
-None of its contents may be copied in any medium without an acknowledgment that includes an obvious hypertext link or instructions to find this website.
-No portion greater than 100 words or two thumbnail images, nor any portion to be used for any commercial purpose, may be copied without express permission from the Astrobiology Research Trust.
+CopyrightCosmic Ancestry is published by the Astrobiology Research Trust (3).
+Contents copied in any medium must include an acknowledgment with a hypertext link or reference to this website.
+Extensive content (>5Kb) or content to be used for any commercial purpose must have express permission from the Astrobiology Research Trust.

 Our use of quotations and images from other sources complies with each source's own copyright terms, if known, the "fair use" rule, and our own copyright terms applied reciprocally.
 We are committed to responsible behavior, fairness and decency.